ThyCa: Thyroid Cancer

 What are the recommended steps for someone whose results are reported as inconclusive?

 The patient should discuss this interpretation with an endocrinologist.
 If the physician who ordered the FNA is an internist or family practitioner, I suggest that the patient consult an endocrinologist.
 If the FNA report is inconclusive because the nodule is cellular but not suspicious of malignancy, then the FNA should be repeated.
-Some endocrinologists believe that a trial of thyroid hormone therapy with subsequent repeat FNA in 6 to 8 months might be appropriate.
+Some endocrinologists believe that a trial of thyroid hormone therapy with subsequent repeat FNA in six to eight months might be appropriate.
 It might help to have the smears reviewed by another pathologist (second opinion) with a special interest or training in thyroid diseases who might be able to render a more definite diagnosis.
 If the diagnosis is “follicular neoplasm,” then surgery is indicated.

 Could I have cancer that is not detected on FNA?